Introduction to Energy Work

 Imagination, Awareness and Action all work together to complete dreams into achievements.

 All of this doesn’t mean I have stopped practicing occasionally seeing if I can shoot a visible spark or two from my fingers.
-I am always playing and experimenting with what is possible everyday and everywhere in my life, including energy work.
-I think it’s important to have an open mind and flexible life to expand against.
+I am always playing and experimenting with what is possible every day and everywhere in my life, including energy work.
+I think it’s important to have an open mind and flexible life to explore these teachings.

 Play with everything, especially with what others label as impossible.
 In the realm of possibility, it merely is a question of how to work with what is around you to build out what you imagine into a reality.

 People tend to explore these teachings at the change points of their life, such as midlife crisis or moments when they need to find healing.
 Always be careful to play in a way that reinforces who you are as a person.
 Never let crisis nor any extreme health situations push the teachings to undercut you from your baseline.
 Play is important, but you don’t want to hurt yourself in play.

 - The capacity of acting or being active

 - A usually positive spiritual force energy flowing through all people